vega/altair/doc/user_guide/marks/bar.rst

 Bar Chart
 ^^^^^^^^^
 If we map a different discrete field to the ``y`` channel, we can produce a horizontal bar chart.
-Specifying ``alt.Step(100)`` will adjust the bar’s height per discrete step.
+Specifying ``alt.Step(20)`` will adjust the bar's height per discrete step.

 .. altair-plot::
     import altair as alt